-Isabelle White is a trustee of the Matthew Wrightson Charity Trust and a former trustee of the Save The Children fund and a trustee of the Matthew Wrightson Trust.
+Isabelle White is a trustee of the Matthew Wrightson Charity Trust and a former trustee of the Save The Children fund.

 Simon Carpenter is a senior executive in the insurance industry.
 He currently divides his time between his home in the UK and his work responsibilities in Switzerland.
 Prior to his current role he was CEO of a market research agency specialising in cross border and global matters for the financial services industry.
 He has a particular interest in the role that large corporate business could play in promoting the industrialisation of compassionate ethics and sees no conflict between them doing so and the generation of a fair return for their stakeholders.